fengjixuchui/EAC-Emulator/README.md

 - I Will only respond to serious enquiries / offers. time wasters will not be tolerated and will be removed Future Changes/Updates made to the emulator will be included with your purchase

 Vouches + Proof Of Concept can be shown

 This is Perfect for anyone who is wanting to run a pay to cheat or wanting to develop cheats without the risk of detections/bans to worry about

 # About the emulator / what's included

+- Full windows flexability, Working for all versions
+- Supports Intel + AMD CPUS

+- Can load the game without anticheats running and still play

-- working for Battleye And EasyAntiCheat
+- working for Battleye And EasyAntiCheat + EAC EOS
 - Bypass Integrity checks ( allowing you to connect to servers without having eac running )
 - Spoofs Authentication Packets that allow you to connect to game servers
 - kill the EAC Heartbeat ( this will stop the anticheat kicking you from the game when the AntiCheat is disabled )